TSMaitry/alaterm/INSTALL.md

 ### Cleaning Termux, but retaining Alaterm

-WARNING: If you uninstall the Termux app, you will lose all of Alaterm!
+**WARNING:** If you uninstall the Termux app, you will lose all of Alaterm!
 Re-installing Termux does not restore a prior installation of Alaterm.

-The Alaterm installation directory is **not** in the Termux home folder.
+The Alaterm install directory is **not** in the Termux home folder.
-So, you can clean out everything in Termux home (even dotfiles), without losing Alaterm.
+So, you can clean out everything in Termux home, without losing Alaterm.

-You can also clean out the Termux **/usr** directory, without losing Alaterm.
+You can clean out the Termux `$PREFIX` directory, without losing Alaterm.
-Perhaps you did some experimental coding in Termux, and caused a problem?
+Perhaps you did some experimental Termux coding, and caused errors there?
+No problem.
 You can restore Termux to its factory state.
-In Termux (not Alaterm), command:
+In Termux (Not in Alaterm!
+Not in Alaterm!
+Not in Alaterm!), command:

 ```
 rm -rf $PREFIX